 The programmer, or the bioinformatician

-Once a method is uploaded in the system, it can be trained on different cancer types, and then a clinic or a hospital can use the system to get suggestions on the subclass of the cancer of a newly acquired sample for a patient.
+Once a method is uploaded to the system, it can be trained on different cancer types, and then a clinic or a hospital can use the system to get suggestions on the subclass of the cancer of a newly acquired sample for a patient.
 They can also check if different methods agree with each other on their prediction.
 The system in this case plays the role of yet another expert in the counsel diagnosing a patient, or to help an oncologist if the patient’s disease is not an easy case to diagnose.
 In many hospitals oncologists already use the algorithms developed by the bioinformaticians working in their labs, but that’s the limit they can reach and they don’t have access to other labs’ methods.
 Some other clinics/cancer centers have dedicated groups re-developing published works of other labs/researchers.
 This diagnosis hub would be a place for them to join their efforts.

 The lab/person producing data

 When a lab produces a new dataset, they usually need to analyze the data and explain how their dataset can be used and where its values are.
 After cleaning the data, this process involves preprocessing the data and then applying some machine learning techniques to it, to show and support a hypothesis such as “measurement X is predictive of condition Y”.
 Without a place for them to upload and apply existing methods on their data, they need a computational biologist and a fair amount of time for the analysis to happen.
-Instead, they could upload the dataset to this system and have different methods run against it, and then use the methods’ outcomes for their analysis.
+Instead, they could upload the dataset to this hub and have different methods run against it, and then use the methods’ outcomes for their analysis.

 Related and existing work

 There are many open datasets out there, but they are not necessarily nicely formatted and they don’t follow the same guidelines to store the data.
-There are however, at least two efforts to tackle this problem, one is ICGC in Europe, and the other one is TCGA in the US.
+After a while, at least two efforts started to tackle this problem, one is ICGC in Europe, and the other one is TCGA in the US.
 These efforts store the data in a nicely formatted way, which makes it convenient to develop a method on one cancer type, and try it on the other ones.
 There are also places which have their own method run against different datasets, and you can browse their results and visualizations, or efforts and products enabling you to create your own platform and data storage.
 Some examples using the TCGA data are listed here.
 There are also products such as DNAnexus which provides related services, which helps researchers move their research to the cloud and have reproducible results, but it doesn’t work as a hub serving all the abovementioned players.

 We, as a society, need an open product and a team delivering such a service, which is easy to setup and use.
 I recently left academia, while still wrapping up my PhD thesis, and joined industry.
 I see very well where academia could use recent advancements in industry when it comes to big data and machine learning infrastructure, and also how clinics and the industry could benefit from a fast adaptation of recent academic advances.